hyperledger/fabric-test/tools/PTE/README.md

          * **ALL**: all transactions.
          * **LAST**: last `txNum` transactions.
     * **txNum**: last txNum transactions to be validated.
 Valid only if **transactions** is `LAST`.
 Defailt: 1.
+* **ordererOpt**: transaction orderer options
+    * **method**: orderer selection method, default: `UserDefined`.
+Note a Service Credentials File must contain exact orderers to be used for a channel.
+         * **UserDefined**: the orderer defined in the `ordererID` in the Service Credentials File for each org is used for invoke transactions.
+Note this is the same orderer used for all admin transactions.
+         * **RoundRobin**: an orderer from the orderer section of Service Credentials File is assigned to each thread in the round robin fashion
 * **timeoutOpt**: timeout configuration
     * **preConfig**: The timeout for channel creation and join and chaincode installation and instantiation.
 Unit: ms. Default:200,000.
     * **request**: The timeout for proposal and transaction.
 Unit: ms. Default:45,000.